codeatcg/VRPG/test/TEST_README.md

 1. Construct a pangenome graph by using PGGB

+The parameters and options used to construct the test graph may not be suitable for all cases.
+About how to construct a pangenome graph using PGGB, please read the tutorial (https://github.com/pangenome/pggb) of PGGB.

 ```
 # Assume that fastix and pggb have been installed
 sh pggb.genome.sh